SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-sampleapplicationsetup.md

 ---
-title: Set up your Multi-Geo sample applications
+title: Set up your SharePoint Multi-Geo sample applications
 description:
 ms.date: 4/27/2018
 ---

-# Set up your Multi-Geo sample applications
+# Set up your SharePoint Multi-Geo sample applications

 > [!IMPORTANT]
 > OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.